Updated: Jan 4

 The Last Rooftop (at The Last Hotel): Great views of downtown, though the Arch is 92% obstructed.
 They play some vinyl on "The Last Turntable" which is pretty cool.
 Sometimes they serve food, sometimes they don't.

-The Gateway Arch: If you are passing through The Rome of the West, and you only have time to do one thing, than this is it.
+The Gateway Arch: If you are passing through The Rome of the West, and you only have time to do one thing, then this is it.
 It's easy enough to come up to speed on the tallest arch in the world, so I'll just give you my take:

 y = b cosh (x/a) = b(eˣ/ᵃ + e⁻ˣ/ᵃ)/2